-Pursuant to management agreements between MCC and our operating subsidiaries, which commenced on the respective dates of the acquisitions of the AT&T cable systems, MCC is entitled to receive annual management fees in amounts not to exceed 4.0% of our gross operating revenues.
-For the year ended December 31, 2003, MCC received \$9.8 million of such management fees.
+Pursuant to management agreements between MCC and our operating subsidiaries, MCC is entitled to receive annual management fees in amounts not to exceed 4.5% of our gross operating revenues.
+For the year ended December 31, 2003, MCC received \$8.4 million of such management fees.